 Meandering, inoffensive biopic about 1950s pin-up queen Bettie Page, the sweet Christian gal from Nashville who went to New York to pursue acting and wound up the unwitting star of a legendary series of bondage photos for the brother-sister team of Irving and Paula Klaw.

 This is one of those cases where a bunch of people thought it would be cool to make a movie about a particular cult figure without asking themselves if there's anything worthwhile to say about that cult figure.
-I don't think this mattered to Harron, whose films are mostly interested in capturing a particular era in New York: the '60s, with her first outing, I Shot Andy Warhol, and the '80s with American Psycho, her defanged adaptation of Bret Easton Ellis's gruesome novel.
+I don't think this mattered to Harron, whose films are mostly interested in capturing a particular era in New York: the 1960s in her first outing I Shot Andy Warhol, and the 1980s in American Psycho, her defanged adaptation of Bret Easton Ellis's gruesome novel.

 I Shot Andy Warhol worked because it had rich, bizarre characters who came to life on screen.
 American Psycho didn't because Harron was afraid to delve into the book's disturbing mindset.
 The Notorious Bettie Page follows along the path laid forth by its predecessor, long on kitschy period style (Mott Hupfel's cinematography deserves much of the credit, and the soundtrack is perfect for your swinger tiki parties) but short on everything else.
 It makes for a harmless, moderately entertaining hour and a half at the movies.
 If that's all you're looking for, great.
 But if you want any substance, move on.